Number 10 Policy Unit

 The Number 10 Policy Unit is a body of policymakers based in 10 Downing Street, providing policy advice directly to the British Prime Minister.
 Originally set up to support Harold Wilson in 1974, it has gone through a series of guises to suit the needs of successive prime ministers, staffed variously by political advisers, civil servants and more recently a combination of both.

-The current Director of the Number 10 Policy Unit is Stuart Ingham.
+The current Director of the Number 10 Policy Unit is Graeme Cooke.

-Since 2010
+After 2010

-The Coalition Government of May 2010 quickly disbanded two major parts of central infrastructure built by Tony Blair, the Prime Minister's Delivery Unit (PMDU) and Prime Minister's Strategy Unit (PMSU), as part of the Prime Minister's agenda to reduce the number of special advisers and end the micromanagement of Whitehall.
+The Coalition Government of May 2010 quickly disbanded two major parts of central infrastructure built by Tony Blair – the Prime Minister's Delivery Unit (PMDU) and the Prime Minister's Strategy Unit (PMSU) – as part of the Prime Minister's agenda to reduce the number of special advisers and end the micromanagement of Whitehall.
 In their place, a strengthened Policy and Implementation Unit was launched in early 2011 by the Cabinet Secretary, staffed wholly by civil servants and reporting jointly to the Prime Minister and Deputy Prime Minister under joint heads Paul Kirby (Policy) and Kris Murrin (Implementation).

 Members of the Policy Unit in 2010 were Gavin Lockhart-Mirams (Home Affairs), Sean Worth (Health and Adult Social Care), Chris Brown (Education), Richard Freer (Defence), Tim Luke (Business and Enterprise), Michael Lynas (Big Society) and Ben Moxham (Energy and Environment).
 The Unit was supported by the Research and Analytics Unit.